Derren Brown: Other productions and publications

 Brown co-presented two web-based series for Channel 4; The Science of Scams and The Science of Attraction.
 In The Science of Scams, a number of videos were placed on YouTube purporting to show various kinds of paranormal phenomena such as ghosts, telekinesis and a tarot card reading.
 In a second series of videos, Brown and his co-presenter Kat Akingbade explained what was actually happening, exposing each as a specially created scam.
-The Science of Attraction was co-presented by Brown, Akingbade and Charlie McDonnell.
+The Science of Attraction was co-presented by Brown, Akingbade and Charlotte McDonnell (formerly Charlie McDonnell).
 The shows examined the physical and psychological factors that can influence our feelings of attraction to other people, especially those of the opposite sex.
 The series featured a number of experiments designed to show how these factors can be influenced.

 Brown has recorded some audio extracts from Tricks of the Mind.
 In them he expounds on the three subjects essential to his performance—Magic, Memory, and Hypnosis.
 The extracts last around 40 minutes each, disclosing tips and techniques Brown uses in his acts (as well as day-to-day) and narrating the highlights of his book.

 The Devil's Picturebook is a near 3-hour home-made video.
 The first half explains in detail some classic card routines from his earlier career as a conjurer, all of which rely on sleight of hand, misdirection and audience management.
 The second looks at psychological card routines and shows a distinct move towards mentalism, for which he is now known.
 It is an instructional video for aspiring magicians and not an entertainment piece.
 For this reason, it was available only to practitioners through a password-protected "magicians only" area of his website.
 The clue to the password tells you that the word itself begins with T and is a type of palming trick.

 International Magic Presents: The Derren Brown Lecture is an 80-minute lecture DVD of close-up mentalism and subsequent discussion of various aspects of Brown's performance.
 Again, this product is not intended for general consumption but is directed at magicians and mentalists only.

 In 2007, Brown performed in the short film Medium Rare.

 In 2008, Brown made a guest acting appearance in BBC Four's Crooked House as Sir Roger Widdowson.

 In 2008, Brown provided caricatures for "The QI 'F' annual".

 In 2009, a book, Portraits, was released containing a selection of Brown's paintings and bizarre caricatures of celebrities.

 In 2010, Brown appeared in a special Comedy Gala for Channel 4 and Great Ormond Street Hospital.
 He appeared with Kevin Bishop, who played his jealous annoying twin 'Darren'.